-You'll also get access to the Telstra Thanks (soon to be Telstra Plus) perks program, which gets you a few other bonuses.
+You’ll also get access to the Telstra Plus perks program, which gets you a few other bonuses.
+These include:

 - $12.50 movie tickets for Event and BCC cinemas, excluding sessions after 5pm on a Saturday, public holidays, and special events